civo/kubernetes-marketplace/falco/post_install.md

 ## Falco is a Cloud Native Runtime Security tool designed to detect anomalous activity in your applications

+### Falco community on Slack can help with the chart if there are any questions, but Civo are responsible for the install.sh and manifest.yaml

 ### Get started

 [Falco Security docs](https://falco.org/docs/)